Colgate-Palmolive: Employment diversity

 Colgate-Palmolive was named one of the "100 Best Companies for Working Mothers" by Working Mother magazine.
 The 2012 Human Rights Campaign "report card" on American businesses gave Colgate an A for its support of diversity in the workplace.

+However, Ethical Consumer states that the company "published no standards for working hours and wages and no information about the outcomes of supply chain audits.
+There was no clear mechanism workers could use to make anonymous complaints and raise issues", and scores badly in their human rights category.

+Response to Russian Invasion of Ukraine

+Following Russia's invasion of Ukraine in 2022, Colgate-Palmolive announced a suspension of imports and sales in Russia, limiting operations to essential health and hygiene products.
+The company also halted all capital investments, media, advertising, and promotional activities within the country.
+As of December 2024, Colgate-Palmolive's current operational status in Russia remains unspecified.

 Brands

 Colgate now markets a broadly diversified mix of products in the United States and other countries.
 Major product areas include household and personal care products, food products, health care and industrial supplies, and sports and leisure time equipment.